CoolProp/CoolProp/wrappers/Fluent/README.rst

 6. Open your case/mesh.

-7. By default the udf examples ( for instance CoolProp_Properties_of_water.c ) embeded EXECUTE_ON_DEMAND
+7. By default the udf examples ( for instance CoolProp_Properties_of_water.c ) embed EXECUTE_ON_DEMAND

    a.
 Using the Fluent interface to check if it is working: Define > User-defined > Execute on Demand

    b.
 Select "call_coolprop_water::libudf" and hit execute

-8. The default CoolProp_Properties_of_Water.c provided integrates thermal conductivity, density, viscosity and specific heat from Coolprop library with the Fluent solver.
+8. The default CoolProp_Properties_of_Water.c provided integrates thermal conductivity, density, viscosity and specific heat from CoolProp library with the Fluent solver.

    a.
 After loading , go to the Materials tab and change the model of each property listed above to user-defined and select the corresponding function (libudf::water_viscosity, libudf::water_density, libudf::water_specificHeat or libudf::water_thermalConductivity)

    b.
 The fluid is, by default, water.
 To change the working fluid, you have to change the FLUID[] variable in the CoolProp_Properties_of_Water.c UDF file BEFORE running compile.sh.
 A full list of fluids supported by Coolprop may be found here: http://www.coolprop.org/FluidInformation.html
    Another example is given in CoolProp_Properties_of_Brine.c, the FLUID[] is a mixture between chloride sodium with a 20% concentration

    c.
-If the operating pressure in your Fluent case is different than atmospheric (101325 Pa), you will also have to change gauge variable in CoolProp_Properties_of_Water.c
+If the operating pressure in your Fluent case is different than atmospheric (101325 Pa), you will also have to change gauge pressure variable in CoolProp_Properties_of_Water.c

    c.
 Specific heat is currently only a function of temperature in the Fluent wrapper.